microsoft/vscode-wiki/Issue-Reporting-Guidelines.md

 # Before you submit an Issue

-* Select a vscode repository, vscode consists of different projects.
+* Try to select the correct vscode repository, vscode consists of different projects.
 Here is an overview: [[Related Projects]]
 * Perform a search whether the issue has already been reported and comment on the existing issue.

 # Submit the issue